JackDanna/FogentRoleplayTemplate/README.md

 |   3   |   Expert   |
 |   4   |   Master   |
 |   5   |   Legend   |

+### Skill Dice Pool

+The Dice Pool of a Skill is determined as follows:

+- Base Dice, which are generally 3d6 but can vary based Effects
+- +1d6 for each increament in Skill Level above 0
+- -1d for each decrement in Skill Level below if below 0
+- +1d6 for each increament in Attribute Level above 0, assuming the Attribute governs the skill
+- -1d for each decrement in Attribute Level below 0, assuming the Attribute governs the skill
+- Plus/minus dice from any Effects that modify the skill in question

 ### Multiple Character Skill Check